CanevottiAlessia/miR-RF-APPLICATION/README.md

-# miR_RF-TOOL
+# miR_RF APPLICATION
-The "miR_RF-TOOL" repository hosts a machine learning-based application designed to evaluate the authenticity of pre-microRNAs.
+The "miR_RF APPLICATION" repository hosts a machine learning-based application designed to evaluate the authenticity of pre-microRNAs.

 ---

-# miR_RF Tool Description
+# miR_RF APPLICATION Description

-The miR_RF Tool is a predictive tool for evaluating pre-microRNAs based on the machine learning algorithm Random Forest.
+The miR_RF application is a predictive application for evaluating pre-microRNAs based on the machine learning algorithm Random Forest.
 It consists of Python and R scripts designed to process RNAfold Vienna output, extract features, perform machine learning analysis and generate predictions.

 ### Overview

-The miR_RF Tool is comprised of Python and R scripts:
+The miR_RF application is comprised of Python and R scripts:
 - **Python Script (Pre-processing):**
   - Extracts features from pre-miRNAs present in RNAfold output files.
   - Converts extracted features into numerical format and produces an intermediate file for R processing.